jxtse/auto-paper-harvester/README.md

-﻿# Auto Paper Download
+﻿# Auto Paper Harvester

-`auto-paper-download` is a command line helper that parses Web of Science `savedrecs.xls` exports, identifies DOIs, selects the appropriate publisher interface, and downloads the article PDF together with any Supplementary Information (SI) assets that can be detected on the landing page.
-Each article ends up in `downloads/pdfs/<publisher>/<doi-slug>/` with the main PDF named after the DOI slug, plus any SI files located during scraping.
+This is a command line helper that parses Web of Science `savedrecs.xls` exports, identifies DOIs, selects the appropriate publisher interface, and downloads the article PDF together with any Supplementary Information (SI) assets that can be detected on the landing page.
+Each article ends up in `downloads/pdfs/<doi-slug>/` with the main PDF named after the DOI slug, plus any SI files located during scraping.

 Supported sources: